What Is A Redirect — Should You Use Web Redirects?

 The 301 redirects (or R 301 Moved Permanently) must always be used as a permanent redirect when you’re trying to permanently reroute the users to your new page while relaunching a website on a new domain.
 The best thing about this redirect type is its ability to indicate search engines where users can find the required content in another window’s URL.

-In most instances, the 301 redirect is the best method for implementing redirects on a website.
-So users can easily access the new site without going through the old page every time they visit your website.
 This improves the efficiency of Google indexing.
 Also, you can increase the SEO ranking of your new page quickly and conveniently by rerouting using redirect 301.
-You can set up a 301 redirect using PHP or modifying the access file to accept the HTTP status code 301.
+You can set up a 301 redirect using PHP or modify the access file to accept the HTTP status code 301.

 Power Redirect